-Tickets for the 2017 KPMG Women’s PGA Championship at Olympia Fields Country Club are now available.
-The event will take place June 27-July 2 and tickets are available for purchase on the Championship’s website.
-This is the first time the Women’s PGA Championship will be contested in the Chicagoland area and it will stay nearby in 2018 at Kemper Lakes Golf Club in the northwest suburbs.
+The 2017 KPMG Women’s PGA Championship is taking place this week at south suburban Olympia Fields Country Club and will feature the top 100 players in the world.
+Tickets are available for purchase on the Championship’s website.
+This is the first time the Women’s PGA Championship is being contested in the Chicagoland area and it will stay nearby in 2018 at Kemper Lakes Golf Club in the northwest suburbs.

 Daily grounds tickets for the 2017 KPMG Women’s PGA Championship cost between $15 – $35.
 The Championship is also offering single-day tickets to the 1915 Club for $150, which provides access to an upgraded patio space with exclusive views of the driving range and complimentary food and beverage.

 “We are excited to bring world class golf and 156 of the world’s best female players to Chicago next summer,” said Sean Riley, Championship Director.
 “Together, the PGA of America, KPMG, LPGA Tour and the players look forward to delivering an outstanding experience for all Chicagoland residents, volunteers and spectators.”

 Children 17 and under will be admitted into the Championship for free with an accompanying ticketed adult (limited to four minors per one ticketed adult).
 Active duty, military retirees, active reserve, National Guard, Department of Defense civilians and accompanying spouses’ will also receive complimentary daily grounds tickets.

 Founded in 1915, by 1925 Olympia Fields featured four 18-hole courses and the largest private clubhouse in the world with an 80-foot, four-faced clock tower visible to golfers from all four first tees.
 Today, the English Tudor clubhouse and its regal clock tower are daily reminders of the club’s Olympia beginnings even as the club’s acreage and membership have adjusted to more contemporary proportions.